An increased front-to-back curve of the upper spine is called kyphosis.

-Mild kyphosis causes few problems, but severe cases can cause pain and be disfiguring.
-Treatment for kyphosis depends on your age, the cause of the curvature and its effects.
+Mild kyphosis causes few problems.
+Severe kyphosis can cause pain and be disfiguring.
+Treatment for kyphosis depends on your age, and the cause and effects of the curvature.

 When to see a doctor

 Make an appointment with your doctor if you notice an increased curve in your upper back or in your child's spine.

 The individual bones (vertebrae) that make up a healthy spine look like cylinders stacked in a column.
 Kyphosis occurs when the vertebrae in the upper back become more wedge shaped.

 Abnormal vertebrae can be caused by:

 - Fractures.
 Broken or crushed vertebrae (compression fractures) can result in curvature of the spine.
 Mild compression fractures often don't produce noticeable signs or symptoms.

 - Osteoporosis.
 This bone-thinning disorder can cause spinal curvature, especially if weakened vertebrae result in compression fractures.
 Osteoporosis is most common in older women and people who have taken corticosteroids for long periods of time.